SevenShepherd/SevenShepherd.github.io/_posts/2024-08-21-no-license-to-sin.markdown

 <!-- Only those whom God indwells are granted (Ac 11:18; 2Tim.
 2:25) the dispositions of godly sorrow that characterize repentance (2Cor.
 7:10) and are imbued with a deep-seated desire to turn away from their sins (Ac 3:19).
 Only those who have not fooled themselves (1Jn 2:3-6).
 Only those who truly love God (Jn 14:15).
 Sanctification and fruit bearing (Jn 15:5) are the result of genuine saving faith (2Cor.
 13:5) and the work of the Holy Spirit (1Cor 3:6-7).
 In practice (1Jn 3:4-10) not perfection.  -->

-Where is the Holy Spirit's signature in your life?
+Where is the Holy Spirit's signature in your life (1Cor 3:6-7)?

 - We are set free from sin, but not set free to sin (1 Jn 3:6-10; 5:18; Jd 4 NET; Ro 6:1-2,15; 3:8,31; Heb 10:26-31; 6:4-6; Lk 9:62).